 The majority of projects you encounter require at least a little hand stitching.
 Often, it’s the final seam closure after turning a project right side out.
 The goal is to make your hand stitching as invisible as possible.
 Although it’s tempting to rush through this last bit of stitching, the Pro Secret is to take the extra time to create a clean finish.
 The most common (and quick) hand stitching choice is usually the Whip Stitch, but it doesn’t yield the best look.
 We recommend the Ladder Stitch, also called a Slip Stitch.

 The Whip Stitch is a fast and secure stitch that wraps around the two folded edges of your opening, cinching them closed.
 It’s certainly an option for some situations, but it’s not the best choice when your seam shows on the exterior of the project – it always ends up looking like you’ve closed up a wound.
 The stitches are visible and there is a slight pucker along the length of the closure.

-Instead, try a Slip or Ladder Stitch to create an invisible seam between two folded edges, or a folded edge and a flat edge.
-You can use a slip stitch for bindings, to close a lining, for the final stitches on a stuffed pillow, or to apply appliqué invisibly.
+Instead, try the Ladder or Slip Stitch to create an invisible seam between two folded edges, or a folded edge and a flat edge.
+You can use a this hand stitch for bindings, to close a lining, for the final stitches on a stuffed pillow, or to apply appliqué invisibly.

 The smoother and tighter your stitches and the better the match of your thread to your fabric, the more invisible the stitches will appear.

 - Collect your tools.
 In addition to a needle and matching thread, we recommend a needle threader (we love this lighted one by Dritz®).
 If you’re closing up a longer seam, you might also want to consider using a thimble.

 - Iron the folds of your opening flat.

 - Slip your threaded needle inside the fold to hide its knot.

 - Bring the needle out through the folded edge.

 - Push the needle into the opposite fold – directly across from the fold where it came out.